paulinahry/portfolio2023/README.md

 ## Welcome to my portfolio

 I am a Front End Developer, and this is a showcase of what I have learned during my one-year course at Digital Career Institute.
-This project was created using Next.js and bootstrapped with create-next-app.

 ### Project Status: _complete_
 **The project is now complete and can be viewed live** [here](https://portfolio2023-eta.vercel.app/)